Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Numerical Experiments

 \ignore{ Finally, we study how the condition numbers grow for the basis vectors generated by MPK using various positive indefinite matrices of dimension between 200,000 and 300,000 from the SuiteSparse Matrix Collection\footnote{\url{https://sparse.tamu.edu}} (Figure\ref{fig:cond-mpk}).
 In order to maintain the stability of the original $s$-step method, we scaled the columns and then rows of the matrices by the maximum nonzero entries in the columns and rows (hence, all the resulting matrices are non-symmetric).
 For all of our experiments with MPK and $s$-step GMRES, we used monomial basis vectors, even though using more stable bases, like Newton or Chebyshev bases, could reduce the condition number and improve the applicability of our approaches to a wider class of problems. }

 We first study how the orthogonality errors grow with the condition numbers of the input vectors for the one-stage algorithms.
-Figure~\ref{fig:cholqr-error} shows the orthogonality error when CholQR2 or RandCholQR is used for the first intra block orthogonalization of the one-stage BCGS2.
+Figure~\ref{fig:cholqr-error} shows the orthogonality error when CholQR2 or RandCholQR are used for the first intra block orthogonalization of the one-stage BCGS2.
 Our test matrix is the {\tt glued} matrix~\cite{Smoktunowicz:2006} that has the same specified order of the condition number for each panel $V_j$ and for the overall matrix $V_{1:12}$.
 As expected, the orthogonality error of the basis vectors $\widehat{Q}$ was $\mathcal{O}(\epsilon)$ using CholQR2 when the condition number of the input matrix is smaller than $\mathcal{O}(\epsilon)^{-1/2}$.
 With RandCholQR, the same $\mathcal{O}(\epsilon)$ orthogonality errors were obtained as long as the input matrix is numerically full-rank with the condition number of $\mathcal{O}(\epsilon)^{-1}$, and hence demonstrating superior stability compared to CholQR2.

-We now show that the two-stage approach obtains the $\mathcal{O}(\epsilon)$ orthogonality errors when the condition~\eqref{eq:assumption-3} or \eqref{eq:assumption-4} is satisfied, using BCGS-PIP or RandBCGS, respectively.
-Figures~\ref{fig:error-2stage-pip} and \ref{fig:error-2stage-rand} show the orthogonality errors using the two-stage approach with BCGS-PIP and RandBCGS as the preprocessing schemes, respectively.
+Next, we show that the two-stage approach obtains $\mathcal{O}(\epsilon)$ orthogonality error when the condition~\eqref{eq:assumption-3} or \eqref{eq:assumption-4} is satisfied, using BCGS-PIP or RandBCGS2, respectively.
+Figure~\ref{fig:cond-2stage} shows the condition number of basis vectors using the two-stage approach with BCGS-PIP or RandBCGS2 as the preprocessing schemes, while Figure~\ref{fig:orth-2stage} shows the orthogonality errors using RandBCGS2.
 The test matrix is the {\tt glued} matrix, where each big panel has the condition number $\mathcal{O}(10^{15})$.
-For this synthetic matrix, BCGS-PIP failed when the condition number of the accumulated panels increased more than $\mathcal{O}(\epsilon)^{-1/2}$.
-In contrast, RandBCGS managed to keep the $\mathcal{O}(1)$ condition number of the big panel $[Q_{1:\ell-1},\widehat{Q}_{\ell:t}]$, and the overall orthogonality error of $Q$ was $\mathcal{O}(\epsilon)$.
+For this synthetic matrix, the Cholesky factorization of the Gram matrix failed with non-positive pivot in BCGS-PIP when the condition number of the accumulated panels increased more than $\mathcal{O}(\epsilon)^{-1/2}$.
+In contrast, RandBCGS2 managed to keep the $\mathcal{O}(1)$ condition number of the big panel $[Q_{1:\ell-1},\widehat{Q}_{\ell:t}]$, and the overall orthogonality error of $Q$ was $\mathcal{O}(\epsilon)$.